aws-samples/aws-secure-environment-accelerator/docs/installation/installation.md

 Current Issues:

+- On larger deployments we are occassionally seeing state machine failures when `Creating Config Recorders`.
 - Occasionally CloudFormation fails to return a completion signal.
 After the credentials eventually fail (1 hr), the state machine fails.
 Simply rerun the state machine with the input of `{"scope": "FULL", "mode": "APPLY"}`.

 Issues in Older Releases:

-- New installs to releases prior to v1.3.8 are no longer supported.
+- New installs to releases prior to v1.3.9 are no longer supported.
 - Upgrades to releases prior to v1.3.8 are no longer supported.

 ## 2.6.
 Post-Installation